longenbach/F1_Fantasy/README.md

   <img src="imgs/Select_Team.png" width="400"/>
 </p>

-1) Pick up to three teams of 5 drivers and 1 constructor from a $100m budget.
+1) Pick a team of 5 drivers and 1 constructor from a $100m budget.
 2) You must also select a Turbo Driver for each race who will score double points.
 3) Only drivers priced at under $20m can be selected as your Turbo Driver.